Sport Science Challenge guidelines

 - the risk is feasible

-- industry/end user partner/s have been fully engaged in the project design and will be integral to the implementation of project outcomes
+- the end user partner organisation has been fully engaged in the project design and will be integral to the implementation of the project outcomes

 - the proposed work can be completed within the stated budget and timeframe.